Nonlinear Classical Fields: Foundation

-\section{{Foundation}\ref{1}}
+\section{Foundation}

 Internal contradictions of classical field theory are well known.
 Mainly these are the infinite self-energies of Coulomb and Yukawa fields.
-In 1912 year G. Mie \cite{q} considered the electron as a state of electromagnetic field with main goal to eliminate the infinite self-energy of Coulomb field.
-His work gives the strong impulse for development of field theory and it has been created many works in this direction.
-But always the models were contradicted at least with one of general physical principles.
+In 1912 year G. Mie considered the electron as state of electromagnetic field \cite{q} with long-range aim to eliminate the infinite self-energy of Coulomb field.
+His work gives strong impulse for development of field theory and it has been created many works in this direction.
+But always the models were contradicted at least to one of general physical principles.
 For example, in Born -Infield model the analyticity principle was not fulfilled.
 In work of a French physicist \cite{w} near 1972 year the current of a field was constructed but without C-symmetry.
-All these are because it is impossible to build the four-vector of electromagnetic current within the framework of electromagnetic field parameters only.
-Most texts on quantum electrodynamics, such as Landau-Lifschitz book (fourth paragraph), describe this impossibility in details.
+Those hindrances come because it is impossible to build the fourvector of electromagnetic current within framework of electromagnetic field parameters only.
+The proofs of this impossibility can be found in most quantum electrodynamics textbooks, for example Landau-Lifschitz book (fourth paragraph).

-Hence one of the ways for construction of a model for electromagnetic field without internal contradictions is to take into account an interaction of electromagnetic field with other fields.
-This task in area of quantum field theory was done where the electromagnetic and week interactions were connected in single electroweak interaction.
+Hence one of the ways for construction of a model for electromagnetic field without internal contradictions is taking into account an interaction of electromagnetic field or with external particles, today it is usual approach, or with other fields.
+In area of quantum field theory the electromagnetic, week and strong fields were jointed to single model where the fields indirectly, via particles, interact between themselves.

 In classical field theory as well as in area of low energy nuclear physics the infinite self-energies of fields remain.
-In this article the extension of classical field theory is considering with main goal to avoid the infinite self-energies of classical fields.
+In this article the extension of classical field theory is considering, we aim to get an escape from infinite self-energies of classical fields.
+Using toolbox contains some not common elements - Clifford algebra, coherence condition, almost polynomial wave function.
+Short review of the ones is at the end of article.